 What will fix this problem will take a lot of skill sets brought together: those of journalists, media literacy practitioners, educators, people who write code, media companies and media consumers, sharers and creators.
 Algorithms will be part of the solution, certainly, but even tech companies are acknowledging that tech all by itself won’t cut it.
 In an open “Call for Cooperation Against Fake News,” journalism professor Jeff Jarvis and tech/media startup investor John Borthwick list a broad variety of “tangible suggestions for action.”
 Facebook and Google are on it, though reluctantly acknowledging that – among other things – they’re now media companies needing expertise in journalistic ethics and practices (because in today’s media environment, there’s no such thing as merely media companies).
 For example, “Google is collaborating with news organizations through its News Lab program” and learning with other companies about journalistic ethics via Santa Clara University’s TheTrustProject.org, according to a report in TheVerge.com.
 It adds that both Google and Facebook are core partners of First Draft News with media companies and nonprofit organizations developing “practical and ethical guidance in how to find, verify and publish content sourced from the social web.”

 That’s just on the publishing end.
 Consumers and sharers need support too.
 Media Literacy Now and the National Association for Media Literacy Education need to be in the mix, as do educators and students.
 Like never before, media literacy protects against misinformation, manipulation, financial and property loss, mistakes, fear, stress, conflict and so much more.
-And I have a strong feeling that, if we give students a problem like fake news to solve, some of the most creative solutions will come from them.
+Media literacy spells safety now.
+And I have a strong feeling that, if we give students a problem like fake news to solve, some of the most creative ways to attain it will come from them.

 - Related & added later: 4 posts on the unprecedentedly international “Blue Whale” media literacy disaster in March, May, July and August 2017 – over 20 years, the most I’ve written on any one subject in a single year